bartificer/programming-by-stealth/docs/pbs95.md

 ## Final Thoughts — Where This Series is Going

 We've now covered everything I had planned to cover in this third attempt at explaining OO programming in JavaScript.
-Because I was so afraid of failing to explain this concept a third time, my plan was to completely ignore two of the fundamental concepts of object-oriented programming — class attributes and function, and inheritance.
+Because I was so afraid of failing to explain this concept a third time, my plan was to completely ignore two of the fundamental concepts of object-oriented programming — class attributes and functions, and inheritance.
 Since this third attempt has been a success, I'd like to round out our exploration of JavaScript with two additional OO instalments, one of class attributes and functions, and one on inheritance.
 As well as giving a more rounded understanding of JavaScript, this will also better prepare us for the up-coming move to PHP, because PHP's classes support both of these features too.

 The next instalment will be built around my sample solution to the challenge set in PBS XX.
 That instalment will set a new challenge, so the following two instalments will round out our look at OO Programming JavaScript, then we'll finish our JavaScript series with a final challenge solution instalment.